The most time-consuming part of any construction business is estimating the projects.

 Subcontractors are typically extremely busy and are usually the ones doing the actual work in the field.
 So they are literally estimating nights and weekends.
 How accurate do you think these guys can actually be?

 If you’re a GC, do you really want to entrust the success of you landing a job by trusting your Subs number?
 Imagine if your framing number is too high and you lose the jobs because of that ONE SUB?
+Most GCs I work with send off their estimates to subs to get pricing and don’t know how to estimate construction projects.

 It happens all the time.